 Stark Regulation: A Historical and Current Review of the Self-Referral Laws | ResearchGate — View the full text of a paper examining the Stark Act and related self-referral laws.
 The paper touches on the statutory history of physician self-referral, Stark regulations and the anti-kickback statutes, and the pros and cons of influence on self-referral.
 You can also learn more about studies on joint-ventures and self-referral.

-Find an Anti-Kickback Law Attorney in Philadelphia, PA, New Jersey and New York
+Find an Anti-Kickback Law Attorney in Pennsylvania, New Jersey and New York

 Do you believe that you may know of an illegal kickback scheme in Pennsylvania, New Jersey, or New York?
 You will want to contact Console Mattiacci Law, LLC for assistance with any whistleblower claim.